-Fluctuations in the net asset value
+Fluctuations in the net asset value of the fund

-Besides the chances for appreciation, the assets in which the fund invests also entail risks.
+Besides the opportunities for appreciation, the assets in which the Company invests for account of the fund also entail risks.
 There may be losses of value due to the market value of the assets falling versus the purchase price.
 If investors sell units of the fund at a time when the prices of the fund's assets are lower than at the time of purchase, they will not recover the full amount invested in the fund.
 Although each fund strives for steady growth, such growth cannot be guaranteed.
 However, the investor's risk is limited to the loss of the amount invested.
 The investor has no obligation to pay more than the invested amount.